Preheat oven to 350 degrees F.

 Serve with 2 scoops of vanilla bean ice cream.

-Recipe courtesy Rick Chang, Halekulani Hotel, Hawaii
+Recipe courtesy of Rick Chang, Halekulani Hotel, Hawaii